Elementary and Middle categories

 See guidelines below or download here (pdf).

-Classes are invited to create a bulletin board or classroom door decoration using the format of a three- or four-panel political cartoon.
-Within the cartoon, students should tell the story of an important or influential element of the press in Georgia.
+Classes are invited to create a bulletin board or classroom door telling the story of an important or influential element of the judiciary in Georgia.
+The contest is open to any public, private, parochial, or home school.
+One submission per school will be accepted.

 For additional information, ideas, and inspiration, refer to the digital resources available at https://georgiahistoryfestival.org/educators/.